dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1491: Art showcases creativity and enriches culture.
+### T1491: Arts institutions provide platforms for artists and enrich our cultural heritage.

 |Support|
 |---|